AchintyaSpeedlabs/API-Dashboard/README.md

 1. Create an Instant Zoom Meeting
 2. Schedule a Zoom Meeting for later
 3. Get a list of all the meetings for an account
-4. Get details of any previous meeting using Meeting ID
+4. Get recordings of any previous meeting using Meeting ID

 ### Configuration for Environment Variables